 Winner of the Shamus and Silver Falchion Awards

 Michael Sears’ first novel, the best-seller BLACK FRIDAYS, a thriller with a financial twist, took the Shamus award and was short-listed for the Edgar and three other major awards.
 MORTAL BONDS, the critically-acclaimed second novel in the Jason Stafford series, won the Silver Falchion at Killer Nashville.
 Continuing the series, LONG WAY DOWN, was described as “one of the best thrillers of 2015.”
-SAVING JASON, fourth in the series, is due from Putnam in February, 2016.
+SAVING JASON, fourth in the series, is now available.

 Mr. Sears was a Managing Director for two different Wall Street firms, where he worked in the bond market for twenty years and, earlier, in foreign exchange and derivatives.
 Prior to returning to Columbia University for his MBA, he was, for eight years, a professional actor appearing at the Shakespeare Theatre of Washington, Playwritght’s Theater of Washington, New Jersey Shakespeare Festival,The Comedy Stage Co., and, in the course of a single year, every soap opera shot in New York City.

 He is married to the artist and poet, Barbara Segal and is the father of two handsome sons.
 Born in New York City, he lived for more than twenty years on Manhattan’s Upper West Side and still misses it every day.